 They’re nearly invisible, but they’re not magical.
 Technically speaking, at-home clear aligners use roughly the same technology that Invisalign uses.
-This starts with your impressions which a dental professional will use to design a series of clear trays that gently move your teeth to their final destination.
+This starts with your impressions or scans, which a dental professional will use to design a series of clear trays that gently move your teeth to their final destination.

 How do AlignerCo and Candid compare to Invisalign?

 They’re distant cousins, really.
 Invisalign pioneered the clear aligner alternative to traditional braces.
-However, Invisalign adds one different aspect: devices affixed to your teeth to secure the aligners, which must be attached in-office by a qualified orthodontist.
-Home aligners don’t use attachments, which restricts the conditions they can treat.
+However, Invisalign adds one aspect to the aligners: devices affixed to your teeth that help secure them.
+These devices have to be attached in-office by a qualified orthodontist.
+Candid and AlignerCo don’t use attachments, which restricts the conditions they can treat.
 Candid’s hybrid treatment option is somewhere in between Invisalign and AlignerCo.

 How do these home aligners compare to Byte and Smile Direct?

-AlignerCo and Candid are pretty similar to both Byte and Smile Direct.
-Smile Direct is the industry’s powerhouse (they started business in 2013) with a ton of experience.
-Byte is a little newer, but they boast the fastest treatment times in the entire industry with an average treatment of just 4 months.
+AlignerCo is pretty similar to both Byte and Smile Direct.
+Smile Direct is the industry’s powerhouse (they started business in 2014) with a ton of experience.
+Byte is a little newer, but they boast the shortest treatment lengths in the entire industry with an average treatment of just 4 months.
 Candid is a little bit different, since it is a hybrid form that combines at-home and in-office treatments.

 Is there an age requirement for using either AlignerCo or Candid?

 Does either service provide free whitening treatment?

 To keep their prices and costs low, AlignerCo doesn’t offer any free whitening.
 You can buy their whitening kit separately for $49.99.
-Candid, however, offers whitening kits that you can use in conjunction with your aligners.
+Candid, however, offers whitening foam that you can use in conjunction with your aligners.
 The first bottle is free, but each additional one is $25.

 Do AlignerCo and Candid have aggressive upsells?

 Thankfully, no. Candid “baits you in” (mildly) by giving you one set of their whitening treatment for free.
-But since there’s no obligation to buy a replacement kit once yours run out, it’s not a true upsell.
+But since there’s no obligation to buy a replacement kit once yours runs out, it’s not a true upsell.

 How do I know if at-home aligners are right for me?